Carnarvon

 Carnarvon has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch employs ABS-provided growth rates by age cohort from its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on demographic trends, Carnarvon is expected to grow by approximately 543 persons by 2041.
-This projection reflects a total gain of 10.2% over the seventeen-year period from November 2025 to 2041, using the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilizing the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to grow by 543 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population